kikmedia/contao-dbfsSync/README.md

-= Cronjob settings for Contao DB file system synchronisation
+# Cronjob settings for Contao DB file system synchronisation

+Simply drop into modules folder and you are gone.
+No options.
+No frills.
+Just syncing, based upon you cron settings.